ERNEST RAKOW, PhD

 and Curriculum Leadership program description.

-This certificate program is designed for educators who want to integrate the use of
+- Track One: K-12 Educational Technology - This track is designed for educators who want to integrate the use of computers

-a designated core of courses.
-The focus of these courses is to develop the technological
+in the classroom.
+The focus of these courses is to develop the technology competencies

-competencies needed for the development, utilization, and integration of instructional
+needed for the development, utilization, and integration of instructional computing

 - More information about the Certificate is located at this web site: www.memphis.edu/icl/idt